samarthdd/k8s-compliant-kubernetes/README.md

 1. Deploy ck8s-cluster - follow the instructions in [README file](ck8s-cluster/README.md)

-    Currently, Glasswall ICAP components require running as root, so some of the checks in the restricted PSP has to be relaxed.

 2. Deploy compliantkubernetes-apps - follow the instructions in [README file](compliantkubernetes-apps/README.md)

 The Glasswall ICAP deployment is not fully automated yet, so you need to perform some manual actions listed below.
+Also, Glasswall ICAP components require running as root, so some of the checks in the restricted PSP has to be relaxed.

+3. Relax PodSecurityPolicy:

+        cd compliantkubernetes-apps
+        ./bin/ck8s ops kubectl wc apply -f ../default-restricted-psp.yaml

 3. Create PVs

-        cd compliantkubernetes-apps
         ./bin/ck8s ops kubectl wc apply -f ../local-storage-pv.yaml

 4. Create secret